 Consider: The world’s billionaires increased their wealth by about a fifth over the course of last year – to more than $11 trillion, according to Forbes.
 Meanwhile, a quarter of U.S. adults said someone in their household was laid off or lost a job because of the pandemic.”
 6 That’s how well Trump has fulfilled his promises to his blue-collar followers.

 “Complicated Game begins to feel like a great artist’s most mature statement to date, and also a recording that ought to resonate across the nation’s political spectrum for its invocations of American freedom, and of its discontents.
-Both seem to flow through his veins by now.
-But McMurtry’s holding steady.
+Both seem to flow through McMurtry’s veins by now.
+But he’s holding steady.
 7

 “ ‘Deaver’s Cross’ is a righteous bluegrass song and the first of two remarkably magnanimous pieces for a guy stereotyped as a grumpy pessimist: So when you’re fishing that March brown hatch/ Won’t you share your morning’s catch/ with those whose ground you walk across/ May their memory be not lost.

 “A song that follows, after a few of the tough-minded ones, reminds us that, though unmistakably a worn-denim Texas troubadour, McMurtry has clearly traversed America, gigging and searching for dusty companionship.
 And he sure can celebrate, even as he stares down reality, in the lovely, Uilleann-piping ode to ‘Long Island Sound.’
 Riding a gentle, rolling melodic wave evoking that long, lapping coast, he sings: These are the best days, these are the best days, boys put your money away, I got the round.
 Here’s to all you strangers, the Mets and the Rangers, long may we thrive on the Long Island Sound.